This article was updated on the 4th September 2019.

 Hall Effects Sensor Outputs

 Hall Effect sensors are available with either analog or digital outputs.
-The analog output sensors provide linear output values and are taken directly from the output of the operational amplifier with the output voltage being directly proportional to the magnetic field passing the Hall sensor.
+Analog output sensors provide linear output values and are taken directly from the output of the operational amplifier with the output voltage being directly proportional to the magnetic field passing the Hall sensor.

 Classifications for Hall Effect Digital Output Sensors